 The Growler is wider and longer than the Pint with the XR footpads, but shorter making it more responsive and more nimble than an XR.
 The shorter rails and a narrower tire provide the Growler greater turning leverage and improved response, providing a feel more like the Pint.
 From a riding perspective, the ride experience is more similar to the Pint than the XR.

 - Low-end torque and snap of the Pint

 - No speed wobbles like the XR

 - Shorter Pint sized length for lower swing weight

-- Larger XR sized footpads
+- Larger XR-sized footpads

 - Way stronger rails with deeper threads that won’t bend or strip out easily

 If it were up to me, this would be the next Onewheel model.
-I like the feel of my Pint, but could benefit some from the longer range from the Growler and still keeping a nice form factor and responsiveness that I’m used to.
+I like the feel of my Pint, but could benefit some from the longer range from the Growler while still keeping a nice form factor and responsiveness that I’m used to.